Loch Muick: Geography

-Drinking from the waters of the Loch is ill-advised.
-The early 21st century produced several reports of walkers and cyclists alike developing strains of E.coli and campylobacter which, if left untreated, can be fatal.

 Flora and fauna

 A wide variety of bird and animal life can be found in and around the loch including red squirrel, red deer, Eurasian oystercatchers, salmon and trout.
 Birch trees can be found around the edge of the loch.

 Glas-allt Shiel

 Glas-allt Shiel, the hunting lodge originally built for Queen Victoria and completed in 1868, lies at the western end of the north shore of the loch.
 The queen had previously used the lodge further north in the glen at Allt-na-giubhsaich but after the death of Prince Albert could no longer bear to stay there, with its associations.
 The cottage at Glas-allt Shiel was extended and became her new retreat.
 It is also known as the Widow's House or the Widow's Hut.

 Recreation

 The loch is popular with walkers as it is picturesque, has a fairly flat path around its perimeter and is accessible by road.
 The bothy behind Glas-allt Shiel is now maintained by Dundee University Rucksack Club.

 Fishing on the loch is restricted and not available to the public.
 The Ballater Angling Association has permission from the Balmoral Estate to fish and it maintains a boathouse and slip at the north end of the loch.
 Queen Victoria went on numerous fishing excursions on the loch.